peteroupc/peteroupc.github.io/bernsupp.md

 > **Notes:**
 >
-> 1. There are other kinds of functions, besides polynomials and rational functions, that are designed to approximate continuous functions.
-But many of them work poorly as an approximate Bernoulli factory because their lack of "smoothness" means there is no simple Bernoulli factory for them.
+> 1. There are other kinds of functions, besides polynomials and rational functions, that serve to approximate continuous functions.
+But many of them work poorly as approximate Bernoulli factory functions because their lack of "smoothness" means there is no simple Bernoulli factory for them.
 For example, a _spline_, which is a continuous function made up of a finite number of polynomial pieces, is generally not "smooth" at the points where the spline's pieces meet.
 > 2. Bias and variance are the two sources of error in a randomized estimation algorithm.
 Let _g_(_&lambda;_) be an approximation of _f_(_&lambda;_).
 The original Bernoulli factory for _f_, if it exists, has bias 0 and variance _f_(_&lambda;_)\*(1&minus;_f_(_&lambda;_)), but the approximate Bernoulli factory has bias _g_(_&lambda;_) &minus; _f_(_&lambda;_) and variance _g_(_&lambda;_)\*(1&minus;_g_(_&lambda;_)). ("Variance reduction" methods are outside the scope of this document.)
 An estimation algorithm's _mean squared error_ equals variance plus square of bias.

 <a id=For_Certain_Functions></a>